roshanpoudyal/machine_learning_playground/README.md

 1. The [Deep Learning textbook](https://www.deeplearningbook.org/) by Ian Goodfellow and Yoshua Bengio and Aaron Courville, is a resource intended to help students and practitioners enter the field of machine learning in general and deep learning in particular.
 The **online version of the book is now complete and will remain available online for free**.

 ##### Get started with:
-1. Do this [Your First Machine Learning Project in Python Step-By-Step](https://machinelearningmastery.com/machine-learning-in-python-step-by-step/) to get an overview on machine learning steps.
+1. Do this tutorial on [Your First Machine Learning Project in Python Step-By-Step](https://machinelearningmastery.com/machine-learning-in-python-step-by-step/) to get an overview on machine learning steps.
 2. [Curated path on how to get started with machine learning](https://machinelearningmastery.com/start-here/).
     - Go through all the steps from Foundations to advanced.
     - They have nice sections in Foundations as well like [Applied Machine Learning Process](https://machinelearningmastery.com/start-here/#process).